microsoft/painless-config-resolver/README.md

 Variables themselves will be sent to other resolvers, so the values can be:

 - direct values from variables
+- values read from a Kubernetes mounted volume
 - KeyVault secrets to resolve at runtime from Azure KeyVault

 In lieu of a configuration graph object, a special `config/` directory structure